Hull rides strong final round to Am three-peat

 Make some room, Tom Pierce.
 Drake Hull is calling.

-Hull played a bogey-free round of 4-under 66 to come from two shots back in the final round and claim his third straight Vermont Amateur at Rutland Country Club on Thursday.
-He joins Pierce, Rutland’s cherished and most celebrated member, with three straight Vermont Amateur championships.
+Hull played an impressive, bogey-free round of 4-under 66 to come from two shots back in the final round and claim in his third straight Vermont Amateur at Rutland Country Club on Thursday.
+He joined Pierce, Rutland's most celebrated member, with three straight Vermont Amateur championships.

 Pierce, the seven-time Am winner, won three in a row from 1938-1940 and was the only Rutland member ever to do that.